Report: Bay of Plenty's economic confidence drops in December

 The looming threat of Omicron is behind a "good chunk" of a drop in the Bay of Plenty's economic confidence, a new report says.

-Westpac's Regional Economic Confidence latest report showed confidence in the region's economic prospects took a hit over the December quarter sliding eight percentage points to -7.
+Westpac's Regional Economic Confidence latest report showed confidence in the region's economic prospects took a hit over the December quarter sliding 8 percentage points to -7.

 Westpac's acting chief economist Michael Gordon said Omicron most likely explained "a good chunk of the fall in confidence" as well as slipping forestry prices.